manoel-linux/cpu-t/README.md

 - The script-xanmod-installer-unofficial simplifies Xanmod kernel installation on Linux systems.
 It's not officially maintained by the Xanmod project, but provides a convenient option for users to experience Xanmod's features on their preferred distributions.
 Please note that it comes with no responsibility or warranty from the Xanmod project.
 You can find the source code and more information about install-uefi-in-qemu in the following repository: https://github.com/manoel-linux/script-xanmod-installer-unofficial

-- opti-sway-i3wm is a tool to optimize the boot process of Sway and make the PC boot faster.
+- opti-sway-i3wm is a tool to optimize the boot process of Sway/i3-wm and make the PC boot faster.
 You can find the source code and more information about opti-sway-i3wm in the following repository: https://github.com/manoel-linux/opti-sway-i3wm

 - opti-gnome-wayland is a powerful program aimed at optimizing the GNOME boot process and reducing memory usage, resulting in a lighter and more efficient GNOME  desktop environment.
 With this tool, you can enjoy a faster and more responsive experience when using GNOME, even on systems with limited resources.
 You can find the source code and more information about opti-gnome-wayland in the following repository: https://github.com/manoel-linux/opti-gnome-wayland